 The orchestra expanded and developed rapidly under Robin Browning.
 Instead of two performances a year (in December and March), the season produced 6 concerts; two performances of each programme and adding a summer term.
 The Assistant Conductor position was also added, allowing a student who was studying conducting at the university the opportunity to conduct rehearsals and a short piece in concerts.
 SUSO’s repertoire became far more eclectic and ambitious- Robin’s tenure contained symphonies by Mahler (1, 2, 5, 6, 7, 9, 10), Bruckner (4, 7, 8) and Shostakovich (5, 6, 7, 9, 10, 11, 12, 15).
 The biannual tour to Glasgow was replaced by an annual European destination, including Prague, Budapest and Barcelona.
 The orchestra also performed in a wide variety of venues- not just ones on campus.
 Throughout the 21 years of Robin’s tenure performances were held in Cadogan Hall, Rudolfinum (Prague), Romsey Abbey, Thornden Hall, St Peter’s Church Bournemouth and St Mary’s Church Southampton amongst others.
 Robin decided to step down as Music Director at the end of 2015.

-The vacancy for a new Music Director attracted international attention and over 100 applications were received.
-We are delighted to welcome Susanna Riddell to SUSO as the new Music Director in September 2016.
-With over 20 years of experience as a cellist in the London Philharmonic Orchestra, the future SUSO seasons are sure to be exciting!
+The vacancy for a new Music Director attracted international attention and over 100 applications were received, and in September 2016 we welcomed Susanna Riddell to SUSO as the new Music Director.
+With over 20 years of experience as a cellist in the London Philharmonic Orchestra, we enjoyed a fabulous 2 years with the conductor.